-In an effort to incorporate SEL practices in the classroom, some schools are adopting SEL frameworks and introducing curriculum focused on helping kids manage their emotions and build relationships.
+In an effort to incorporate SEL in the classroom, some schools are adopting SEL frameworks and introducing curriculum focused on helping kids manage their emotions and build relationships.
 One of the more common frameworks we’ve seen is the CASEL five, a comprehensive approach that identifies specific core competencies, namely self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.

 While there are many different approaches to incorporating SEL in the classroom, one of the more popular approaches is integrating it with existing curriculum and culture in the classroom.
 One way to do this is by encouraging kids to work collaboratively in groups and having group discussions.
 The thought is that, by working in small groups, students will naturally learn to work as a team, manage their emotions, and come up with creative solutions.
-Regardless of what approach you decide to take, the goal is the same - to teach students to work together, learn empathy, and approach problem solving with confidence.
+Regardless of what social emotional learning approach you decide to take, the goal is the same - to teach students to work together, learn empathy, and approach problem solving with confidence.

 At Unruly Studios, we combine active play with coding through our programmable, stomp-able floor buttons called Unruly Splats.
 Students code the rules that tell Splats when to light up and make sounds when they are stomped on to create their own active, recess-style games like whack-a-mole, relay races, and tag.

-Splats encourage cooperative learning and SEL skills by getting students to code and play games in small groups.
+Splats encourage cooperative learning and SEL in the classroom by getting students to code and play games in small groups.
 When students take on different roles in groups, they feel a sense of ownership and build resilience, problem solving skills, and relationship skills.
 Crystal Jordan, a PE teacher from Virginia uses Splats in her PE class and says it has built up her students confidence and taught them how to work together as a team.